Search results for:

 Table of Contents

-Bad actors and malicious users and bots may attempt to gain access to your server by sending a barrage of SSH requests.
-Each request attempts to guess your password, therefore taking control of your server in what is known as a “brute force” attack.
+Bad actors and malicious users, and bots may attempt to access your server by sending a barrage of SSH requests.
+Each request attempts to guess your password, therefore taking control of your server in what is known as a "brute force" attack.
 Usually, computers the hacker controls carry out these attacks.
 To clarify, most Hackers program these machines to brute force attack any server they can find.
-They’re not trying to hack you in particular.
+They're not trying to hack you in particular.
 As an analogy, think of a thief trying a crowbar on each door to every house in the neighborhood to see if any give easily.

-This guide is intended for Hostwinds Cloud VPS and Dedicated Server clients who would like to add the extra security measure of changing the server’s SSH port for the Linux based server.
+This guide is intended for Hostwinds Cloud VPS and Dedicated Server clients who would like to add the extra security measure of changing the server's SSH port for the Linux-based server.